"Kryptonite" nominated for

 Facts about bree

-She created and hosts her podcast "Unapologetically Bree" about dating, relationships and positive living which has become increasingly popular and another way for her to interact and engage with her fans.
+She created and hosts her podcast "Unapologetically Bree" interviewinng guests about living their authentic live's and discussing their unapologetic journey's which has become increasingly popular and another way for her to interact and engage with her fans.

 Bree represents and lives by example of being unapologetically yourself and being authentic.
 There is only one YOU in this world so why try to be anyone else?